ppone/docs/README3.md

 `Line Tax` lets you add a tax to the line.

 ---
-<a name="invoice-field-notes"></a>`Notes`: Any notes that you have regarding your invoice
+`Notes`: Any notes that you have regarding your invoice

 ![Invoice Field Notes](img/invoice-field-notes.png)

 ---
-<a name="invoice-field-terms"></a>`Terms`: which are just ways to specify any terms that you have on your invoice.
+`Terms`: which are just ways to specify any terms that you have on your invoice.

 ![Invoice Field Terms](img/invoice-field-terms.png)

 ---
-<a name="invoice-field-file-attachments"></a>`Attachments`: allow you attach a file from you local computer, Dropbox, Box, Google Drive, Gmail, OneDrive, Amazon Cloud Drive, CloudApp, Link(URL).
+`Attachments`: allow you attach a file from you local computer, Dropbox, Box, Google Drive, Gmail, OneDrive, Amazon Cloud Drive, CloudApp, Link(URL).
 Sometime you may want to attach a document to your invoice.
 Invoice lets you do that in an easy manner.
 Invoiced implements attaching a file in a powerful manner.
 You can not only attach files directly from your computer but you can attach files from a mutitude of different cloud providers such as dropbox.

 ![Invoice Field Attachments](img/invoice-field-attachments.png)

 ![Invoice Field Attachments](img/invoice-field-attachments-modal.png)

 ---
-#####<a name="invoice-create-new-client-example"></a>Example: Filling In Invoice Fields
+#####Example: Filling In Invoice Fields

 ---
-####<a name="invoice-send"></a>Sending our first invoice
+####Sending our first invoice
 Emailing your invoices has never been simplier.
 In fact emailing has been built in Invoiced since day one.

 Now that we have created our first invoice it is time to send it now to Ben.
 We can also view the status of where it is here.  <!-- show invoice status here -->